-5.1.
-Well Integrity Failure
+4.1 Well Integrity Failure

-Integrity loss at the injection well and/or verification well may endanger USDWs.
+Integrity loss at an injection well and/or verification well may endanger USDWs.
 Pursuant to 40 CFR 146.91(c)(3), CTV must notify the UIC Program Director within 24 hours of any triggering of a shut-off system (i.e., downhole or at the service).